ibehren1/fw-gui/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ibehren1)

 # FW-GUI for use with VyOS

 The FW-GUI project is not affiliated with VyOS in any way.
 It is a wholly separate project to build a community tool that helps to visually build and manage firewall specific configurations for VyOS firewalls.
 This project is not owned by VyOS.io, or Sentrium S.L., nor does it seek to appear to be an official project, product or partner of the aforementioned.

+# <span style="color:red">*** Breaking Upgrade v1.4.0+ ***</span>

+FW-GUI v1.4.0+ uses a separate MongoDB database to store configurations.
+As such, you will need to update your deployment to connect to either an external MongoDB database or deploy a second container to host MongoDB.

+See [Deployment](#deployment) section below for Docker Compose configuration files.

 ## VyOS Version Support